neuroConstruct: Software for developing biologically realistic 3D neural networks

-The latest version of neuroConstruct (v1.6.0, Aug 2012) is available for download here.
-The source code is included with this release under GPL.
+The latest version of neuroConstruct (v1.7.2) is available here.
+The source code has been released under GPL.

 A morphologically detailed CA1 pyramidal cell model and a number of cells from the Traub et al. 2005 thalamocortical network model are available here for download in NeuroML format or as complete neuroConstruct projects for execution on a number of simulation platforms.
 These models are also included with the latest version of neuroConstruct.

-A recent Nature paper (Jason S. Rothman, Laurence Cathala, Volker Steuber, R. Angus Silver, Synaptic depression enables neuronal gain control.
-Nature 2009) has used neuroConstruct to investigate a detailed layer 5 pyramidal cell model (Kole et al 2008) with dendritically distributed excitatory and inhibitory synaptic input to look at the effects of short term plasticity on gain control ( Download neuroConstruct project).
+A Nature paper (Jason S. Rothman, Laurence Cathala, Volker Steuber, R. Angus Silver, Synaptic depression enables neuronal gain control.
+Nature 2009) has used neuroConstruct to investigate a detailed layer 5 pyramidal cell model (Kole et al 2008) with dendritically distributed excitatory and inhibitory synaptic input to look at the effects of short term plasticity on gain control ( see project on Open Source Brain).

 The paper describing the application has been published: P. Gleeson, V. Steuber and R. A. Silver, neuroConstruct: A Tool for Modeling Networks of Neurons in 3D Space, Neuron 2007 It is available via Open Access here.

-A more complete list of publications dealing with neuroConstruct and NeuroML can be found here.
+A more complete list of publications related to neuroConstruct can be found here.

 There is a mailing list for neuroConstruct related news (firstname.lastname@example.org).
 Sign up here.